MTTHWBSH/tc349/projects/data-viz/README.md

 // Spit analytics data from CSV to table
 // Added light hover state to experiment with transitions
 // Will need to view on server to see CSV ( mtthwbsh.com/data-viz)

+Feb 19 - Feb 26

+// Used first fourteen days from original data-set and put into array
+// Created bar chart using d3.js
+// Added text labels to appropriate bars from data-set